samuel-haddad/mlops-udacity-churn-project/README.md

 <br> Notebook with project general instructions

 **churn_notebook.ipynb**
-<br> Python Notebook with the code to be refactored
+<br>The Python Notebook contains the code that needs refactoring

 **churn_library.py**
-<br> Library of functions to find customers who are likely to churn.
+<br> Library of functions to find customers likely to churn.

 **churn_script_logging_and_tests.py**
 <br> Contain unit tests for the churn_library.py functions.
 It also logs any errors and INFO messages.